AmberELEC/website/docs/Getting-to-Know-351ELEC.md

 Overlays can be added at the system level to add optional features such as shadows/grids/etc to the bezel.
 Overlays will all default to on, but can be turned off in the UI

 For most standard-systems a shadow and grid png-file is included.

-## ScummVM, Ports, and MS-DOS

-ScummVM, Ports, and MS-DOS are hidden by default in the collections menu.
-To enable press Start at the main menu screen.
-Scroll to Game Collection Settings, and press A. Select Systems Displayed, and press A. Scroll to the system you wish to enable and press A. Press B repeatedly to back out to the main menu and EmulationStation will restart automatically.

 ## How to Update 351ELEC